Best Security Cameras (No Subscription) in Australia 2026

 - HQ: Shenzhen, China (Anker Innovations subsidiary)

-- Data storage: Local only by default — all footage stored on HomeBase 3.
+- Data storage: Local by default — all footage stored on microSD card.
 Optional eufy cloud backup available (servers in AWS regions including Sydney).

 - Cloud required: No